Fairview Laborer Charged With Repeatedly Raping Pre-Teen

-A Guatemalan national working as a laborer in Fairview sexually assaulted a preteen several times, authorities charged.
+A Guatemalan national working as a laborer in Fairview sexually assaulted a pre-teenage girl several times, authorities charged.

 Juan Pablo Rosales Camaja, 24, remained held Tuesday in the Bergen County Jail pending a first appearance in Central Judicial Processing Court in Hackensack following his arrest Friday, records show.